mhvk/baseband/docs/baseband/install.rst

 Running code without installing
 -------------------------------

-As baseband is purely Python, it can be used without being built or installed, by appending the directory it is located in to the ``PYTHON_PATH`` environment variable.
+As Baseband is purely Python, it can be used without being built or installed, by appending the directory it is located in to the ``PYTHON_PATH`` environment variable.
 Alternatively, you can use :obj:`sys.path` within Python to append the path::